About Downtown Fernandina Beach

-Planning a visit?
-Our downtown Fernandina Beach guide has the full rundown on where to shop and eat, the Saturday farmers market, free parking, and the events that fill Centre Street all year.
+This is the full rundown on downtown — where to shop and eat, the Saturday farmers market, parking, and the events that fill Centre Street all year.

 Photos